rbardaji/mooda/docs/versions/mooda_v0_3_0.md

   * to_waterframe(): It creates a mooda.WaterFrame object from the data and metadata saved into the object.
   * from_source_to_waterframe(): Static method that creates a mooda.WaterFrame object from the input data source of Pangea.

+In access/licor.py: New access module to read data from LiCor instrumentation.

+* Class Licor:
+  * from_txt_to_waterframe(): It is a static method.
+It reads a txt datalog file and returns a WaterFrame.

 Return to the [Versions Index](index_versions.md).